Shinyinight/kinkifish/README.md

 # KinkiFish
 [KinkiFish](https://kinkifish.com/) is an online fashion marketplace, where fashion meets E-commerce.
-Shop now and discover the latest fashion trends!
+Shop now and discover the latest fashion trends!!

 ## Getting Started